Your area Not set — showing everywhere

 Pemigewasset Valley Fish and Game Club Noise

-Residents living on Beede Road are experiencing noise disturbances from the gun range, leading to a conflict between recreational/club rights and residential quiet enjoyment.
-The residents are seeking state-level legislative intervention because local ordinances are currently ineffective.
+Residents on Beede Road are experiencing noise disturbances from the gun range, creating a conflict between recreational land use and residential peace.

 Select Board 2026-05-04